Macumbafeh/BacklashIndicator/README.md

   <img src="https://i.imgur.com/nbvKfls.jpg" width="400"/>
 </p>

-BacklashIndicator is a small TBC AddOn which you can adapt to many other auras, it displays your backlash procs and Nightfall (Shadow Dance) proc on a small movable frame.
+BacklashIndicator is a small TBC AddOn which you can adapt to many other auras, it displays your backlash procs and Nightfall (ShadowTrance) proc on a small movable frame.

-Original creator is : OldSalt, i just added Shadow Dance proc in it.
+Original creator is : OldSalt, i just added ShadowTrance proc in it.

 Few settings are available with the /backlash or /bli ingame command:
 - reset: resets its position and settings